bryanparthum/Consumer_Theory_Choice_Experiment_Game/README.md

 ## Analyze

-Now that you have all this class-specific (important for connecting the lesson with your students), what are you going to do with it!?
+Now that you have all this class-specific data (important for connecting your students to the lesson), what are you going to do with it!?
 Same thing we always do, run a regression, yay!
 First we need to export the data from Qualtrics (done online) and prepare it for the in-class analysis using the provided cleaning script.

 - Script: `3_clean_qualtrics_data.do`
   - Input: `qualtrics_data.csv`